 Kimra McAfee, Executive Director

 Prior to joining AWG in June 2018, Kimra served as the Executive Director for Oakland's Friends of Sausal Creek since 2009, providing oversight for the organization's restoration, education, and monitoring programs.
 She managed field staff, oversaw finances, wrote and administered grants, led other fundraising efforts, and provided leadership in community outreach.
 She holds a B.A. in English from University of California, Berkeley, and a M.A. in Geography and Human Environmental Studies from San Francisco State University, where her thesis was a post-audit of New Melones Dam on the Stanislaus River.
-Kimra treasures every moment she has with her two daughters and husband, and she enjoys hiking, baking bread, tap dancing, and playing banjo and mandolin.
+Kimra treasures every moment she has with her two daughters and husband, and she enjoys hiking, birding, baking bread, tap dancing, and playing mandolin and banjo.

 For general inquiries about Alpine Watershed Group, please contact Kimra here.